MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 Doc discusses the origins of the metaphor, what it means today, and how we properly identify and manage technical debt.

-### Where did the term Technical Debt originate from?
+### Where did the term technical debt originate from?

 [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham) coined the phrase "Technical Debt".
 The first written record was a paper from [OOPSLA '92](http://www.oopsla.org/oopsla-history/)